-Residential care communities can supervise and assist residents, help with self-administration of medication, monitor special diets, and help with dressings.
-Someone in need of full-time nursing care should reside in a nursing home rather than residential care or assisted living, but residential care can provide a resident with part-time, skilled nursing care for up to 120 days.
+Residential care communities generally can supervise and assist residents, help with self-administration of medication, monitor special diets, and help with dressings.
+Memory care homes go steps further by providing dementia-friendly programs and environments with extra training for staff.
+(Someone in need of full-time nursing care should reside in a nursing home rather than residential care or assisted living, but residential care can provide a resident with part-time, skilled nursing care for up to 120 days.)

-The average cost of memory care per month in Ohio is $5,704, which breaks down to about $187 per day and $68,448 annually.
-Costs are required to be entirely disclosed in residential agreements in Ohio, including all charges and any possible fines or penalties, so there should be no surprises.
-Assisted living, without the additional services required for memory care, costs Ohio residents about and $4,359 per month and $52,308 per year.
+The average cost of memory care per month in Ohio is $5,130, which breaks down to about $61,560 annually.
+This is about equal to the national average.
+Assisted living, without the additional services required for memory care, costs Ohio residents about $1,200 less per month.

 Ohio is one of the country’s most populated states, so of course the pricing varies depending where you live.
-The most expensive place for memory care is Akron, running $6,063 per month and $72,756 annually.
-The least expensive is Cleveland and Youngstown, for $4,706 per month and $56,472 annually.
-Other notable cities include Cincinnati, where memory care costs $5,584 per month and $67,008 annually; and Columbus, Ohio’s most populated city, where memory care costs $5,185 per month and $62,220 annually.
+The most expensive place for memory care is Dayton, running $6,170 per month and $74,040 annually.
+The least expensive is Cleveland, for $4,663 per month and $55,956 annually.
+In Columbus, Ohio’s most populated city, memory care costs $5,309 per month and $64,680 annually.
+Other notable Ohio cities and memory care costs:

 Residences in Ohio must search for new residents in the Ohio sex offender registry before admission.